Melty red popsicles, sticky sunscreen, naps on lawn chairs…

 One way to do this is to automate your transactions.
 That includes transfers to savings and bill payments.
 (Still review your bills, though, so you know where you’re spending or if, say, your electricity costs have spiked.)

 Summer’s a great time for going through your closet and old albums.
-While you’re arms deep in memories, take the extra time to update or write down a list of your important files, accounts and details so your loved ones would know where to find everything if something happened to you.
+While you’re arms deep in memories, update or write down a list of your important files, accounts and details so your loved ones would know where to find everything if something happened to you.

-Lots of people are away on vacation at this time of year, but things tend to get more serious when the weather starts to get crisp again.
-Use the lull to list out your career objectives.
+In the meantime, list out your career objectives.
 What do you want over the next year?
 Five years?
 Ten years?

 We like to suggest that you check your credit score once a quarter, to make sure that your finances are trending in the right direction and that there’s no foul play on your account.
 You can use a free service like Credit Karma to get your score—and they have an app, so you can even do it from under a beach umbrella.